bennycwong/a-love-of-github/README.md

 # a-love-of-github

-> DSC Thudner on Github, a Chrome extension.
+> DSC Thunder on Github, a Chrome extension.

 ## Introduction